mdgaziur/wro-team-rickshaw/README.md

 4. Check if the left wall or the right wall is closer.
 5. Depending on that, go left or right slightly to make sure that the vehicle is centered.

+Due to some hardware caused inconsistencies, there are some extra checks to make sure that the vehicle less affected.

 The following algorithm is followed during the obstacle challenge round:

 1. Check if the vehicle is closer to the front wall than it is supposed to.
 Else, jump to 4.